 2. Read it Out Loud to Someone Else

 This is a step up from reading it to yourself.
 I’ve edited plenty of papers myself, but it seems like the most important edits come from reading to others.
 I think it’s because subconsciously we want the person we’re reading to, to like it.
-Although it may seem as if we are reading normally, in fact, we are paying even closer attention to what’s been written.
+Although it may seem as if we are reading normally, in fact, we pay closer attention to the writing.
 The most trying part of this tip is making it through the piece because we verbalize our mistakes to another.
 One of those mistakes is using “filler” words consistently.

 3. Editing Out “Filler” Words

 We all have them.
 The way we talk nowadays doesn’t help much either.
 Personally, for me, I like to use the word “that” a lot.
 Other examples of filler words are just, so, very, really, but, of, some, and like.
 Noticing filler words is hard.
 In my writing, I have to do a command+F (or Ctrl+F) and then type in the suspected filler word to notice them.
 It is a tad tedious going through one at a time, but I believe It’s worth the effort.
 If you are feeling a bit overwhelmed by the amount of “filler” words, just take some time off and come back to your paper later.

 4. Take Time Off and Come Back to it Later